 Not in terms of quantity, no!
 Excessive weight gain (and indeed loss) during pregnancy can cause complications and pregnant women are advised to eat only an additional 400 calories per day.

 In terms of quality, though, you should absolutely be conscious of the fact that you are responsible for another person’s nutrition.
 You need to make sure you get adequate supplies of all your essential vitamins, minerals and essential fatty acids (EFAs), especially those that are hard to find in a plant-based diet.
 Vitamin B12, for example, is most commonly found in animal protein, so you’ll need to make a special effort to get it in your vegan pregnancy.

 If you want to know what foods you should eat for a healthy, balanced vegan pregnancy diet you can download my free vegan pregnancy diet guide below.
 It provides you with a full list of all the nutrients you and your baby will need over the coming months and where you can find them in 100% plant based sources.

-what vegan pregnancy supplements should I take?
+What vegan pregnancy supplements should I take?

-The most important vegan pregnancy supplements you need to take are:
+I’ve written a whole post on vegan-friendly pregnancy supplements, so do check that out.
+In the meantime, the most important vegan pregnancy supplements you need to take are:

 Folic acid is the supplement version of folate, also known as vitamin B9.
 It is most commonly found in plants so those on a vegan or plant based diet tend to naturally have higher levels of folate than omnivores.
 All pregnant women are advised to take a daily folic acid supplement of 400mg from before they become pregnant and then up to at least 12 weeks into their pregnancy.